 Genetic testing for breast cancer at Roswell Park

-Our board-certified genetic counselors can help determine whether you should undergo genetic screening, arrange for testing, and explain what the results mean for you and your family.
+Our genetics team can help determine whether you should undergo genetic testing, explain what the results mean for you and your family, and help you manage your ongoing monitoring and prevention.
 Our Genetics team provides: